 While it’s important to know the status of your home’s air, we believe the more important question is how to improve it.

 Here are some tried-and-tested tips:

-Control your home’s humidity.
+- Control your home’s humidity.
 Another big culprit behind poor indoor quality is mold.
 It makes a really unpleasant smell, but what should concern you more are the chemicals that cause it.
 They are released by the mold as it grows and can be very dangerous if inhaled.
 In fact, uncontrolled mold development can even threaten the structural integrity of your home.
-Hence, you can invest in commercial dehumidifiers to prevent their mold in the first place.
+Hence, you can invest in commercial dehumidifiers to prevent mold in the first place.

-Get an air scrubber.
-Finally, what do you with all the other particles present in the air?
+- Get an air scrubber.
+Finally, what do you do with all the other particles present in the air?
 That’s easy.
 You can get an air scrubber.
 It is a machine designed to filter harmful substances from the air.
 These include dust, odors, gases, chemicals, and more.

 There is no doubt that outdoor air is already terribly polluted, but that’s no reason to ignore indoor air.
 It can significantly affect our health and quality of life.
 Fortunately, it’s easy to get our indoor air tested and it’s even easier to improve its quality with the proper techniques and tools.
 Good luck!